zachgibb/blackjack/README.md

 # blackjack

-This is a project I completed as a student at [Hack Reactor](http://hackreactor.com).
-This project was worked on with a pair.
+This is a project I completed with a partner as a student at [Hack Reactor](http://hackreactor.com).